LS102-summer2023/project-mishikakansal/writing/outline.md

 2. Testing

-Comparing the developed model with the existing models
+Comparing the developed model with the existing model
 3. Performance Analysis

 This includes testing the data using evaluation metrics such as accuracy